spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 insects.

 Download the data files for this assignment [here](Seattle_Health_Code.zip).
 Note this file is quite large, so downloading it might take a while.
+This zip file contains a folder with three files in it:

+* `Health_Code_Violations_Seattle.csv` contains data of health violations from restaurants (businesses), violations are linked to the name of a business.
+* In `review.json` you can find *yelp* reviews of businesses, linked to the id of that business.
+* `business.json` contains business id's and additional information of that business, such as the full name and address of a business.

 Get started by loading the data in `Health_Code_Violations_Seattle.csv` and take a first look at the type of data it contains.
 If you want to print the